oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 The OpenID Connect core specification defines the following roles:

-1. End-User: Human participant
+1. **End-User**: Human participant
-2. Authorization Server: The server issues access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
+2. **Authorization Server**: The server issues access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
-3. Client: An application making protected resource requests on behalf of the resource owner (the end-user) and with its authorization.
+3. **Client**: An application making protected resource requests on behalf of the resource owner (the end-user) and with its authorization.

 From the OpenID Connect specification, the authentication using Authorization Code Flow has the following steps: